PanamaP/CryptoCop/README.md

 RabbitMQ works as a glue between the other services to communicate with each other via AMQP.

-Postgreq (elephantSql) is used to store, Users, hashedPasswords, addresses, JwtTokens, Orders, OrderItems, PaymentCards (censored) and ShoppingCartItems.
+Postgresql (elephantSql) is used to store, Users, hashedPasswords, addresses, JwtTokens, Orders, OrderItems, PaymentCards (censored) and ShoppingCartItems.

 Then finally Docker is used to combine all these services into a single container.